jerrypan90/Fetch_YouTube_API-react/README.md

 # YouTube API Fetch App
 This is a web app built using React to fetch API from YouTube.
+To see a demo of this web app, you can visit this [link](https://jerrypan90.github.io/Fetch_YouTube_API-react/).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-You will need **npm** and you can install it [here](https://nodejs.org/en/)
+You will need **npm** and you can install it [here](https://nodejs.org/en/).

 ## Installing
 1. Fork this repo